h-REA/hREA/README.md

 - `app_templates`s which group Holochain 'DNA' modules into 'hApp bundles'.
 A *hApp bundle* contains all backend components accessible by a single UI application; and
 - `web-app`s which bind a 'hApp bundle' with a (zipped) JavaScript single-page web application that talks to the Holochain backend.

 These bundles are used by the project scripts to run the application locally from this repository, and to build for release.
 The `*_templates` are first copied to non-`_template` locations and some substitutions made- see `scripts/package-dnas.sh`.
-In development mode, zome WASMs are referenced; in release mode everything is bundled together into a much larger file which is too big for the Holochain development Sandbox or Tryorama test runner.
+In development mode, zome WASMs are simple path references; in release mode everything is bundled together into a much larger file.

-If you aren't developing hREA yourself the bundled release is a much easier way to setup the app&mdash; simply download the `*.webhapp` file from the [releases page](https://github.com/holo-rea/holo-rea/releases) and open it with the [Holochain Launcher](https://github.com/holochain/launcher).
+If you aren't developing hREA yourself the bundled release is a much easier way to setup the app&mdash; simply download the `*.webhapp` file from the [releases page](https://github.com/h-rea/hrea/releases) and open it with the [Holochain Launcher](https://github.com/holochain/launcher).

 DNAs are the highest-level units of functionality available in the system.
-One is available for each of the [modules in the hREA framework](https://github.com/holo-rea/ecosystem/wiki/Modules-in-the-HoloREA-framework).
+One is available for each of the [modules in the hREA framework](https://github.com/h-rea/ecosystem/wiki/Modules-in-the-hREA-framework).

 The architecture of hREA is designed to be as flexible as possible between components.
 We aim to separate the overall hREA app 'suite' into sensible logical services which allow for composition and pluggability.
 For example, you might swap an external project management tool for the `planning` DNA; or bring in your own agreement handling functionality.